TorstenRobitzki/bluetoe/bluetoe/services/bootloader.md

 Flush
 -----

 The procedure is started by writing the opcode to the Control Point.
 The bootloader must be in flash mode, when executing the procedure and there must be data in the last page buffer that was not automatically flashed (because the last bytes where not at the end of a page).
+After executing the Flush procedure, the bootloader leaves the flash mode.

 Request Fields     | Length | Value |
 -------------------|-------:|------:|